skrattaren/apf.rst/apf.rst

 + [p.
 176] "'Have you still got the box it came in?' said Mr Tulip, turning the candlestick over and over in his hands."

-  This scene spoofs the "`Antiques Roadshow`_" type television programs, where people bring their old items to be identified and appraised by experts.
+  This scene spoofs the **Antiques Roadshow** type television programs, where people bring their old items to be identified and appraised by experts.

   When asked if the reference was deliberate, Terry said: